Learn about the state-of-the-art in oncological imaging all from the comfort of your home or workplace!

 Upcoming Webinars

-This webinar will cover the start of art imaging of oesophageal cancer.
-It is aimed at oncologic imaging radiologists, radiologist residents/juniors, students and people who want to improve their knowledge and skills in
+It is aimed at oncologic imaging radiologists and radiologist residents/juniors who want to improve their skills in:

 After watching the webinar, participants will be able to: